google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 <style>
 :host {
   display: block; /* by default, custom elements are display: inline */
-  contain: content; /* Boom.
-CSS containment FTW. */
+  contain: content; /* CSS containment FTW. */
 }
 </style>
 {% endhighlight %}

 One gotcha with `:host` is that rules in the parent page have higher specificity than `:host` rules defined in the element.
 That is, outside styles win.
-This allows users to override your styling from the outside.
-Also, `:host` only works in the context of a shadow root so you can't use it outside of shadow DOM.
+This allows users to override your top-level styling from the outside.
+Also, `:host` only works in the context of a shadow root, so you can't use it outside of shadow DOM.

 The functional form of `:host(<selector>)` allows you to target the host if it matches a `<selector>`.
-This is a great way to react to user interaction or state.
+This is a great way to for your component to encapsulate behaviors that react to user interaction or state.

 {% highlight html %}
 <style>